 Loud Abrupt Noises

 There is no doubt that a loud abrupt noise will cause the mouse to flee.
-I have seen it so many times, even when I am trying (and failing) to be quiet!
+I have seen it so often, even when I try (and fail) to be quiet!

-If you hear mice in a wall or an attic, you can bang on the wall or ceiling loudly.
+If you hear mice in a wall or an attic, you can loudly bang on the wall or ceiling.
 Listen for them scurrying away!

 Loud abrupt noises are the best way to scare mice away in the first instance.